Modern cinema has a massive influence over many people's lives. But you know what else does? Music.

-When Rob's girlfriend leaves him, he decides to refocus his energy on his love life, but can never fully commit since he's married to his records.
-Stephen Frears' rom-com not only boasts a banging soundtrack, but also employs an excellent use of fourth-wall breaks.
+When Rob's girlfriend leaves him, he decides to refocus his energy on his love life, but he can never fully commit since he's married to his records.
+Stephen Frears's rom-com not only boasts a banging soundtrack, but also employs excellent use of fourth-wall breaks.

 Nobody could have played the iconic substitute teacher Dewey Finn like Jack Black did—or, should we say, pretend substitute teacher.

 Struggling to pay rent and recently kicked out of his band, Dewey fakes a name to temp at a prestigious prep school and earn some cash.
 Lazy, hungover, and underqualified, Dewey wiles the days away in recess before discovering his students' immense musical talents.